uc-cdis/data-portal/docs/portal_config.md

   "components": {
+    "appName": "Gen3 Generic Data Commons", // required; title of commons that appears on the homepage "metaDescription": "", // optional; meta description used by search engines "banner": [ // optional; banner displayed accross top of all of data portal {
+        "type": "info", // Type of Alert styles, options: success, info, warning, error "message": "I'm a banner", // message to be displayed "resetMsgDays": 365// optional; set to number of days until displaying banner again, defaults to 365 }
+    ],
-    "appName": "Gen3 Generic Data Commons", // required; title of commons that appears on the homepage "metaDescription": "", // optional; meta description used by search engines "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "index": { // required; relates to the homepage "introduction": { // optional; text on homepage
+    "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "index": { // required; relates to the homepage "introduction": { // optional; text on homepage